Searching for My Relatives Part 1: Kilkenny, Ireland

 After we left the church, we just wanted to drive through the town of Three Castles to get more of a feel for the place.
 I had spotted some cows that I was thinking of taking some photos of on our first pass and pulled over on the way back to do so.
 That is when my dad noticed a man doing some yard work and decided to go over and chat for a moment.

-It turns out the man knew of some people still in the area that shared our last name and gave us directions to their place.
-Twenty minutes later, we were knocking on the door of a house of a potential relative.
-We had gone to Ireland, thinking that maybe we would get lucky and find a few graves.
-However, thanks to my dad for taking a complete shot in the dark; we spent the next hour or so having tea and cake and talking with our family.
+It turns out the man knew some people still in the area who shared our last name and gave us directions to their place.
+Twenty minutes later, we were knocking on the door of the house of a potential relative.
+We had gone to Ireland, thinking we might get lucky and find a few graves.
+However, thanks to my dad for taking a complete shot in the dark, we spent the next hour or so having tea and cake and talking with our family.
 It felt like straight out of a movie; we couldn’t have asked for a better outcome.

 Next up was tracing my mother’s heritage in Sicily.
 Would we be so lucky again?
 Stay tuned…